 If you are new to Yoga then why not try it and discover what it can do for your body and mind.

-1. Stress relief – Yoga reduces the physical effects of stress on the body by encouraging relaxation and lowering the levels of the stress hormone, cortisol.
-Related benefits include lowering of blood pressure and heart rate, improving digestion and boosting the immune system, as well as easing symptoms of condiutions such as anxiety. depression, fatigue, asthma and insomnia.
+1. Stress relief – Yoga reduces the physical effects of stress on the body.
+Related benefits include lowering of blood pressure and heart rate, improving digestion and boosting the immune system, as well as easing symptoms of conditions such as anxiety. depression, fatigue, asthma and insomnia.

 2. Pain relief – Yoga can ease pain.
-Studies have shown that whilst practising yoga and meditation, people have experienced a reduction in pain for conditions such as, cancer, MS, auto-immune diseases, hypertension, arthritis, back and neck pain and other chronic conditions.
+Studies have shown that whilst practising yoga and meditation, people have experienced a reduction in pain for many conditions such as, hypertension, arthritis, back and neck pain and other chronic conditions.

 3. Better breathing – Yoga teaches us living breath and when the asana is done correctly the breath moves properly.
 Over time the breath becomes a more yogic breath,slower and deeper.
 This helps to improve lung function and trigger the body’s relaxation response

 5. Increased strength – Yoga postures use every muscle in the body, helping to increase strength from head to toe.
 Yoga also helps to relieve muscular tension.

-6. Weight managements – Yoga can aid weight control by reducing cortisol levels, as well as by burning excess calories and reducing stress.
-Yoga also encourages healthy eating habits and provides a heightened sense of well being and self-esteem which can in turn aid weight control.
+6. Weight managements – Yoga encourages healthy eating habits and provides a heightened sense of well being and self-esteem which can in turn aid weight control.